Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 - Limited Themes

-The Thinkific Site Builder currently comes with only three themes and under each theme are multiple variations.
+The Thinkific Site Builder currently comes with only three themes and multiple variations under each theme.
 The company says more themes are part of their plans.

 Also, you can’t install your own style sheets (CCS), although you can personalize other elements like colors and font styles.